MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security.md

 ---
 # required metadata

-title: Manage endpoint security in Microft Intune | Microsoft Docs
+title: Manage endpoint security in Microsoft Intune | Microsoft Docs
 description: Learn how Security Administrators can use the Endpoint Security node to manage device security and remediate issues for devices in Microsoft Endpoint Manager.
 keywords:
 author: brenduns